FilipMalczak/freestyle-writing/monday_tdd.md

 Mind you that by "first thing to check" I don't mean test ordering (go on and test your services before your controllers, nobody cares), but rather order of writing the code.

+> If you wonder how to make sure that your test suite is foolproof, read about
+> permutation testing. **todo link**

 Cool, so you've written down the way you're supposed to return data.
 Nice; one problem down, bunch to go.
 You commit these tests and an empty controller that